transcelerate/ddf-sdr-api/README.md

 ConnectionStrings--DatabaseName
 ConnectionStrings--ServerName
 ```

+For the DatabaseName, use the Cosmos DB database name, and for the ServerName use the Cosmos DB Connection String.

 4. Then, In the Visual Studio IDE, on clicking the IIS Express Icon or on pressing F5, WebApi solution will start running locally.